Table of Contents

 |Required CPE Hours Every Year||40|

-South Carolina has two academic preparation requirements: one to take the Uniform Certified Public Accountant Examination and another to practice.
+The South Carolina CPA education requirements has two academic preparation requirements: one to take the Uniform Certified Public Accountant Examination and another to practice.

 For Examination – One hundred twenty semester hours of college course credit, including a baccalaureate or higher degree with an emphasis in accounting.
 Specific courses are as follows: